 Best known for:

+In 2012 Alastair rowed across the Atlantic Ocean, did an expedition in Greenland and walked across the Empty Quarter desert.
 In 2013, Humphreys released his first documentary film, Into the Empty Quarter.
 The film premiered at the Royal Geographic Society London, in November 2013.